quentinmax/Serial2Excel/README.md

 ## Node Compatibility

 `serial2excel` has not been tested on every singe NodeJS version.
 For best results you may stick to LTS versions.
-Issue reports related to NodeJS are highly appreciated.
+Issue reports related are highly appreciated.

 ## Installation